 - These blinded studies are further divided as

-- Single Blind: Persons who collect outcome variable (observers) do not know treatment assignment
+- Single Blind: Persons who collect outcome variables (observers) do not know treatment assignments.

 - These blinded studies are further divided as

-- Placebo-Controlled studies: In placebo-controlled studies, subjects are randomized to receive either placebo (sugar-pill, or any other palatable substance with inactive excipients) or the active intervention.
+- Placebo-Controlled studies: In placebo-controlled studies, subjects are randomized to receive either a placebo (sugar-pill, or any other palatable substance with inactive excipients) or an active intervention.
 Placebo-Controlled trials may be challenging to perform, particularly if the intervention involves injection or use of a device.

 - Active Comparator: In some RCTs, subjects are randomized to an active comparator arm which is compared against an experimental intervention arm.
 Active comparator trials are powerful methods to determine if a new therapy is non-inferior or superior to the current standard of care treatments.

-- Cross-Over Design: In this design, all subjects randomized to the active comparator may be crossed-over to receive the experimental agent after a set time period, while all subjects receiving the experimental agent will cross-over to the active comparator.
-The advantages of this design are that each subject serves as his/her own control, and the number of subjects needed to answer a clinical question may be less.
+- Cross-Over Design: In this design, all subjects randomized to the active comparator may be crossed over to receive the experimental agent after a set time, while all subjects receiving the experimental agent will cross over to the active comparator.
+The advantages of this design are that each subject serves as his/her control, and the number of subjects needed to answer a clinical question may be less.

 - Parallel group trial design: In parallel group randomization, after randomization, each participant will stay in their assigned treatment arm for the duration of the study.
-Parallel group design can be applied to many diseases, allows running experiments simultaneously in a number of groups, and groups can be in separate locations.
+Parallel group design can be applied to many diseases, allows running experiments simultaneously in several groups, and groups can be in separate locations.

 - Matched pair trial design: In the matched-pair design, participants are first matched in pairs according to certain characteristics.
 Then, each member of a pair is randomly assigned to one of the two different study subgroups.
 This allows a comparison between similar study participants who undergo different study procedures.